Philoxenia — φιλοξενια

 After 9 years in business, Panos left Greco Romana to his partner and entered a new phase of his life.
 He took a few months off to regroup and enjoy life before joining the service team in 1999, at Evvia’s sister restaurant Kokkari Estiatorio in San Francisco.
 With the stress of owning and operating his own restaurant behind him, Panos could focus on what he is truly best at; taking care of people.
 As a server at Kokkari, he really enjoyed introducing people to the Greek dining experience which has as much to do with hospitality as it does with delicious Mediterranean cuisine.
 Panos quickly became a fixture at Kokkari; his warm smile and gift-of-gab made him extremely popular with the customers.

 Panos was eventually lured in to a management roll at Kokkari.
-In 2007 he accepted the position of General Manager here at Evvia.
+In 2006 he accepted the position of General Manager, as well as Managing Partner, at Evvia.
 It is here that Panos has really found his home.
 His relaxed brand of hospitality and genuine warmth is the perfect fit for Evvia’s intimate surroundings and regular clientele.

 Chef Mario Ortega’s interest in food and cooking began at a young age.
 He would spend hours in the kitchen with his grandma observing and helping her cook and tasting the delicious dishes she created.
 This ignited a lifelong passion for food that shaped his adult life.